John Deacon: Career

 Deacon joined his first band, The Opposition, in 1965 at the age of 14.
-The band played covers of chart hits; Deacon played rhythm guitar using an instrument he had bought with money borrowed from the group's founder, Richard Young.
+The band played covers of chart hits; Deacon played rhythm guitar using an instrument he bought with money borrowed from the group's founder, Richard Young.
 He switched to bass the following year after the original bassist was fired for not improving his playing as much as the other members.
-As well as a dedicated musician, Deacon also was the band's archivist, taking clippings from newspapers of even the advertisements featuring The Opposition.
+Deacon also acted as the band's archivist, taking clippings from newspapers of even the advertisements featuring The Opposition.
 After being in the band for four years, not long after the group cut an acetate of three songs, Deacon played his final concert with the band (then called The Art) in August 1969.
-He left as he had been accepted to study at Chelsea College in London (now part of King's College London), where he obtained a First Class Honours degree in Electronics in 1971.
+He left as he had been accepted to study at Chelsea College in London (now part of King's College London), where he obtained a First Class Honours degree in Electronic Engineering in 1971.
 Having become a fan of Deep Purple, he saw the group perform the Concerto for Group and Orchestra with the Royal Philharmonic Orchestra at the Royal Albert Hall that September.

 Although he left his bass and amplifier at home in Oadby, after less than a year of studying in London, Deacon decided he wanted to join a band.
-In 1970, Freddie Mercury, Brian May and Roger Taylor had formed Queen; Deacon saw them in October that year but was not immediately impressed.
+In 1970, Freddie Mercury, Brian May and Roger Taylor formed Queen; Deacon saw them in October that year but was not immediately impressed.
 Later in the year, he briefly formed a band called Deacon that made one live appearance at Chelsea College.

 In early 1971, Deacon was introduced to Taylor and May by a friend at a disco who told him that they were in a band that had just lost its bassist.
 A couple of days later he auditioned in a lecture room at Imperial College London and became the last member of Queen to join.
 Deacon was the youngest member of the band.
-Deacon was selected for his musical talent, his quiet demeanour and his electrical skills.
+Deacon was selected for his musical talent, his quiet demeanour and his aptitude in electrical systems.
 A persistent legend claims Deacon was the seventh bassist auditioned, but more recent sources show Queen's bassists were, in order: Mike Grose, Barry Mitchell, Doug Bogie and Deacon.
 Deacon played his first show with Queen at the College of Estate Management in Kensington in June.

 On Queen's first album (1973) he was credited as "Deacon John", to make him "sound more interesting".
 He asked to be credited under his real name, which was done on all albums from Queen II (1974) onwards.